 Both physicians, Dr. Wolcott and Dr. Ingraham were associated with the Trinity Dispensary.
 They became the first medical staff members of Vincent Memorial Hospital when it was formed in 1891 to provide medical services to wage-earning women.

 By the 1887-1888 season, they had been joined at 68 Marlborough by Dr. Ella L. Dexter, a physician and ophthalmologist.

-Lena Ingraham and Ella Dexter continued to live at 68 Marlborough during the 1894-1895 winter season, after which they moved to 7 Gloucester.
+Dr. Ingraham and Dr. Dexter continued to live at 68 Marlborough during the 1894-1895 winter season, but moved thereafter to 7 Gloucester.

 From about 1899.
 Miss Laura Fisher lived with Dr. Wolcott.
 She was a teacher and the first director of Boston’s kindergartens.

 Dr. Wolcott and Miss Fisher continued to live at 68 Marlborough in 1904.
 In mid-1904, Dr. Wolcott purchased 292 Marlborough, and she and Miss Fisher moved there.

 On May 26, 1904, 68 Marlborough was purchased from Grace Wolcott by Mary Lowell (Coolidge) Barton, the widow of Frederick Otis Barton, a merchant in New York City.
 Prior to her husband’s death in February of 1904, the Bartons had lived at 43 East 64th Street in Manhattan.
 She returned to Boston (where she was born) and purchased 68 Marlborough as her home and the home of their four children: Frederick Otis Barton, Jr., Ellen Randolph Barton, Mary Lowell Barton, and Francis Lowell Barton.